ing-bank/lion/packages/combobox/README.md

 - display a list of selected option representations next to the text box
 - make the value of type `Array` instead of `String`

-Also note that example below uses an example implementation of a selection display.
+> Please note that the lion-combobox-selection-display below is not exposed and only serves
+> as an example.
+The selection part of a multiselect combobox is not yet accessible, please make
+> keep in mind that for now, as a Subclasser, you would have to take care of this part yourself.

 ```js preview-story
 export const multipleChoice = () => html`